AED Procedures and Information for UF Facilities

 Call 911 immediately for medical emergencies, inform the dispatcher if cardiac arrest is suspected!

-All University Police Department (UPD) patrol cars are equipped with AEDs and officers trained in their use.
+All University of Florida Police Department (UFPD) patrol cars are equipped with AEDs and officers trained in their use.

 AEDs Save Lives – Improving survival from sudden cardiac arrest.